Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 As stated above, the system will provide at least 1.2 times the amount of required power.
 This is why the system will need to provide 78.98 watts total.
 This will be done through two convertors.
 The first will output a total of 24 watts.
 The systems it will support are the processor and communication systems, which require 16.65 watts.
 24 watts is over 1.2 times that amount.
 The second will produce 48 watts.
 The system it supports requires 36 watts.
 48 watts is over 1.2 times that amount. <sup>6</sup>

-This system will have a power switch connected between the AC-DC transformer and three adjacent transformers.
-This system will be supplied with 12 volts/ 3 amps, so it is important the switch is rated for those values.
-This system will use a basic on/off switch that is rated for 12 volts/ 5 amps.
-[7] This completely encapsulates what is required from the system. <sup>7</sup>
+This system will have a power switch connected between the AC-DC transformers and there adjacent outputs.
+Both convertors will controlled using the KRE2ANA1BBD switch rocker.[7]
+This switch is rated for a max of 28 volts/ 6 amps.
+These ratings will completely encapsulate the requirements for each convertor. <sup>7</sup>

 As stated at fulfilling constraints 2 and 3, the system must supply 5 volts/ 3 amps, and 3.3 volts/ 1 amp respectively.
 This will done by using the 12V to 5V DC USB Type-C Right Angle Step-Down Power Converter to supply the 5 volt system, and the LM2596 to power the 3.3 volt system.
 [2][3] <sup>8</sup>